-The New Children’s Museum offers camps that are project-based and taught by professional artists and educators.
-Our camps encourage children to work individually and in small groups and offer activities where campers think, play, and create.
-All camps include classroom time to explore projects and learn new skills as well as opportunities for physical play in the Museum and its outdoor play spaces.
-Family and friends are invited to an end-of-the-week exhibition to view art work created during the week and to learn about the week’s happenings.
-Camps fill up quickly, so register soon!
+The New Children’s Museum offers camps for students ages 4-12 that are project-based and taught by professional artists and educators.
+Summer Camps are divided into three age groups: Camps for Littles (PreK-K), Pioneer Camps (Grades 1-3) and Explorer Camps (Grades 4-6).
+All camps include classroom time to explore projects as well as opportunities for physical play in the Museum and outdoor play spaces.
+Family and friends are invited each Friday to an exhibition to view art work created during the week.

 Camps for Littles are designed for some of our youngest campers in grades Pre-K to Kindergarten.

 Summer Camp Information

 Day camps are organized by age to meet the developmental needs of our campers.
 Our camp program is intended for children who are currently enrolled in a school program (preschool and up) and are able to use the bathroom independently.
 Campers will engage in age-appropriate activities with other children of similar ages or abilities.

 Students will be taught by Museum Teaching Artists, year-round staff members skilled in both art-making and arts education.
 The staff-to-student ratio is 1:7.

 Drop-off and Pick-up

 Morning drop-off begins at 8:45am in front of the Museum.
 Afternoon pick-up begins at 3:50pm in the Museum Park.
 Extended Care pick-up ends at 5pm at the Arts Education Center entrance on Union Street.

 If you would like to retrieve your camper before the scheduled pick-up time, let us know as soon as possible, either at drop-off in the morning or via email or phone call throughout the day.
 This helps us get your camper to you as quickly as possible.
 Note that we may not be able to accommodate early pick-ups between 3:30-3:45pm as this is a transition time for campers and staff as we move out to the park.